-Final Cut Pro and DaVinci Resolve are difficult to use for video editing newbies.
+Both Final Cut Pro and DaVinci Resolve are difficult to master for video editing newbies.
 If you want to get familiar with these complicated video editing software, you can start with a simpler yet powerful enough video editor, like Wondershare Filmora, which is available for both Mac and Windows operating systems.
 You can use it to sync audio to video and correct color automatically.
 You can also use it to make animation text to give your video a special effects.
 It is safe to download and low requirement of system.
 Download it now to have a try (free)!

 Part 1: How to transfer your project from FCP to DaVinci Resolve?